Skip to main content

 Curriculum Vitae

 Dr. Thomas holds Bachelor's degrees in Psychology and Philosophy, a Master's in Public Health, and a Doctorate in Sociology.
-Since 2016, she has taught various courses in health and sociology, including Total Wellness, Introduction to Sociology, Social Problems, and Social Psychology.
-For the Honors College, she has taught Mapping Mental Illness and Cults in American Society.
-Additionally, she will co-teach Place-As-Text: Central Mexico and a USDA Justice Challenge Field Course on food justice.
+Since 2016, she has taught various courses in health and sociology, including Total Wellness, Introduction to Sociology, Sociology of Aging, Social Problems, and Social Psychology.
+For the Honors College, she has taught Mapping Mental Illness and Cults in American Society, and plans to soon teach Divided Cities, Divided Lives: Why Where You Live Matters.
+Additionally, she served as the co-instructor for Place-As-Text: Central Mexico and a USDA Justice Challenge Field Course on food justice.

 Her prior research focused on adolescent suicidality and identifying barriers to care in rural communities.
 Currently, her scholarly work explores the influence of place and space on mental health, income, and educational outcomes.